Every protein linked to neurodegeneration

 FeLINES

 Four layers at strong evidence.
-The single most effective FELINES intervention.
-No drug matches this breadth.
+The single broadest lifestyle intervention in this mapping.

 Sleep